-Thank you for visiting Richard
+Thank you for all the orders!

 This is a nice easy recipe by the English celebrity chef Nigel Slater.
 It is featured in his excellent book – Real Food.